-After so many generations of culture clash, dangerous circumstances, low self esteem, alcoholism, drug addiction, violence in the home, and the resulting distrust between family members, we must come to the conclusion that these things will not take care of themselves with time and they certainly are not gone because they happened in the past!
+After so many generations of culture clash, dangerous circumstances, low self esteem, alcoholism, drug addiction, violence in the home, and the resulting distrust between family members, we must come to the conclusion that these things will not take care of themselves with time and they most certainly are not going away simply because they happened in the past!
 Quite conversely, trauma sticks for life and for generations beyond until it is acknowledged and dealt with.

 Once we learn how and why this is passed down from generation to generation, we must individually do our part to acknowledge that it exists, then do whatever we can to work the trauma out of our lives to be able to help others do the same.
 We lead by example and hope our loved ones will follow suit.
 But don’t hold your breath.
 It is entirely possible that the only ‘followers’ we will find are not family-related but are instead, kindred spirits as together we will light the way.

 We are Changing Every Second of Every Day!

 The scientific field of study, Epigenetics, gives us new hope for the treatment of generational trauma.
 I can’t count how many times I hear, “he’ll never change – no one ever changes.”
 When, the new truth is, our DNA is changing constantly.
 We are born with inherited DNA and then our DNA continually shifts and changes with our environment and our daily decisions.